InceptionXML: A Lightweight Framework with Synchronized Negative Sampling for Short Text Extreme Classification: Introduction

 \section{Introduction}

-Extreme Multi-label Classification (\textbf{XML}) involves classifying instances into a set of most relevant labels from an extremely large (on the order of millions) set of all possible labels.
-For scenarios when the input instances are short text queries, many successful applications of the XML framework have been found in ranking and recommendation tasks such as prediction of \textit{Related Search} on search engines \cite{Jain19}, suggestion of query phrases corresponding to short textual description of products on e-stores \cite{Chang20} and product-to-product recommendation \cite{Dahiya21b, chang2021extreme}.
+Extreme Multi-label Classification (\textbf{XML}) involves classifying instances into a set of most relevant labels from an extremely large (on the order of millions) set of all possible labels \cite{Agrawal13}.
+By mapping search queries and items (resp.) to labels, it has been shown in recent works that ranking and recommendation (resp.) tasks, such as -- prediction of related searches on search engines \cite{Jain19}, suggestion of query phrases corresponding to short textual description of products on e-stores \cite{Chang20}, product-to-product recommendation \cite{Dahiya21b, chang2021extreme}, query-to-bid matching \cite{Dahiya21} and, dynamic search ads \cite{Mittal21b} can be reformulated as \textit{XML problems with short-text inputs}.
+Short-text inputs encountered in search and recommendation consist of input queries with 3-8 tokens on average.
+These observations are in line with the statistics of public datasets used in XML\footnote{http://manikvarma.org/downloads/XC/XMLRepository.html} (Ref: \autoref{fig:length} \& \autoref{tbl:datasets}).
+Unlike the standard text classification problem involving long documents, short text input data leads to additional challenges. \\

-\textbf{Challenges in Short-Text XML:} (i) Unlike regular documents, most short text queries are sparse and contain very few words and (ii) are typically plagued with noise and non-standard phrases which do not always observe the syntax of a written language.
-For instance, queries ``\textit{best wireless headphones 2022}" and ``\textit{2022 best headphones wireless}" should invoke similar search results on an e-commerce website \cite{tayal2020regularized}.
-Short text input data in search and recommendation, therefore, give rise to a significant amount of ambiguity \cite{wang2016understanding}.
-Furthermore, (iii) a large fraction of classes are tail labels, which are paired with a handful of positive samples \cite{Jain16, qaraei2021convex}.
+\textbf{Challenges in Short-Text XML} Firstly, the short-text input queries are sparse and contain very few words.
+Secondly, these are plagued with noise and non-standard phrases which do not always observe the syntax of a written language.
+For instance, queries ``\textit{best wireless headphones 2022}" and ``\textit{2022 best headphones wireless}" should invoke similar search results on an e-commerce website \cite{tayal2020regularized, wang2016understanding}.
+Thirdly, a large fraction of classes are tail labels, which are paired with a handful of positive samples \cite{Jain16, qaraei2021convex}.
 Taken together, the above characteristics, pose a challenge in learning rich feature representations for the task at hand.
+In this paper, to mitigate the aforementioned problems we develop \textbf{InceptionXML} - a novel CNN-based encoder which derives its motivation from two key observations. \\